joelmw24/etste/README.md

-# Projet Python - Analyse et strategie d'investissement

-Ce projet propose une solution simple, complete et accessible pour un projet de finance en Python.

-Le projet contient 4 parties :

-1. constitution d'une base de donnees financieres ;
-2. definition d'une strategie d'investissement ;
-3. allocation et gestion d'un portefeuille ;
-4. backtest sur plus de 5 ans.

-Le style du code est volontairement simple pour rester proche d'un niveau debutant.

-## Choix du projet

-- Source des donnees : Yahoo Finance avec `yfinance`
-- Nombre d'entreprises : 30 actions americaines
-- Historique : du 1er janvier 2020 au 1er mars 2026
-- Frequence : journaliere
-- Benchmark : S&P 500 (`^GSPC`)

-## Strategie choisie

-La strategie est une strategie de suivi de tendance tres simple :

-- on calcule une moyenne mobile courte sur 20 jours ;
-- on calcule une moyenne mobile longue sur 50 jours ;
-- si la moyenne mobile 20 jours est superieure a la moyenne mobile 50 jours, l'action est selectionnee ;
-- sinon, on ne la prend pas.

-Ensuite :

-- le portefeuille est reequilibre au debut de chaque mois ;
-- on garde au maximum 10 actions ;
-- les poids sont egaux entre les actions selectionnees.

-## Contenu des fichiers

-- `main.py` : script principal
-- `src/config.py` : parametres du projet
-- `src/data_loader.py` : telechargement et preparation des donnees
-- `src/strategy.py` : calcul des signaux
-- `src/portfolio.py` : allocation du portefeuille
-- `src/backtest.py` : simulation et resultats
-- `rapport_projet.md` : rapport redige
+# Python Project - Investment Analysis and Strategy

+This project provides a simple, complete and accessible solution for a finance project in Python.
+> ⚠️ This project is for academic and educational purposes only

+## Project objectives
+The project is divided into 4 parts:

+1. building a financial database;
+2. defining an investment strategy;
+3. allocating and managing a portfolio;
+4. backtesting over more than 5 years.

+The code style is intentionally kept simple to remain close to a beginner level.

+---

+## Project Choices

+- **Data source:** Yahoo Finance via `yfinance`
+- **Number of companies:** 30 American stocks
+- **Time period:** January 1, 2020 to March 1, 2026
+- **Frequency:** Daily
+- **Benchmark:** S&P 500 (`^GSPC`)

+---

+## Strategy

+The strategy is a straightforward trend-following approach:

+- A **short moving average** is calculated over **20 days**
+- A **long moving average** is calculated over **50 days**
+- If the 20-day moving average is **above** the 50-day moving average, the stock is selected
+- Otherwise, the stock is excluded

+Additional rules:

+- The portfolio is **rebalanced at the start of each month**
+- A **maximum of 10 stocks** are held at any time
+- Selected stocks are assigned **equal weights**

+---

+## File Structure

+├── src/
+│   ├── pycache/
+│   ├── config.py                   # project parameters
+│   ├── data_loader.py              # data download and preparation
+│   ├── strategy.py                 # signal computation
+│   ├── portfolio.py                # portfolio allocation
+│   └── backtest.py                 # simulation and results
+│
+├── outputs/
+│   ├── price_data.csv              # historical stock prices
+│   ├── benchmark_data.csv          # historical benchmark prices
+│   ├── signals.csv                 # buy signals
+│   ├── portfolio_weights.csv       # portfolio weights over time
+│   ├── portfolio_value.csv         # portfolio value evolution
+│   ├── trade_results.csv
+│   └── summary.txt
+│
+├── pycache/
+│   └── main.cpython-312.pyc
+│
+├── main.py
+├── rapport_projet.md               # written project report
+├── requirements.txt
+└── README.md

+---

 ## Installation